griffithlab/rnaseq_tutorial_wiki/PostAlignment-Visualization.md

 	samtools mpileup -b bamfilelist.txt -f $RNA_HOME/refs/hg19/fasta/chr22_ERCC92/chr22_ERCC92.fa -r 22:18905970-18905980

 Each line consists of chromosome, 1-based coordinate, reference base, the number of reads covering the site, read bases and base qualities.
-At the read base column, a dot stands for a match to the reference base on the forward strand, a comma for a match on the reverse strand, `ACGTN' for a mismatch on the forward strand and `acgtn' for a mismatch on the reverse strand.
-A pattern `\+[0-9]+[ACGTNacgtn]+' indicates there is an insertion between this reference position and the next reference position.
+At the read base column, a dot stands for a match to the reference base on the forward strand, a comma for a match on the reverse strand, `ACGTN` for a mismatch on the forward strand and `acgtn` for a mismatch on the reverse strand.
+A pattern `\+[0-9]+[ACGTNacgtn]+` indicates there is an insertion between this reference position and the next reference position.
 The length of the insertion is given by the integer in the pattern, followed by the inserted sequence.
 See samtools pileup/mpileup documentation for more explanation of the output:

 * http://samtools.sourceforge.net/pileup.shtml
 * http://samtools.sourceforge.net/mpileup.shtml